• Home

 First week

 First week of my coding period was all about trial and error.
 I got to learn many things regarding Python internals.
-I played with __dir__
+I played with __dir__, __dict__ and many more.
+These also included Python magic methods such as __getattr__, __getattribute__, __setattr__.
+These methods are super cool.
+They let you hack your way into Python internals.
+Python is such an awesome language!

 Second week

-working in recursion to catch attributes and storing them in a list.
-This also worked out quite well for functions such as numpy.linalg.norm
+After trying many ideas, I finally got it to work.
+I implemented a class Recursive_attr which had __getattr__ working in recursion to catch attributes and storing them in a list.
+This also worked out quite well for functions such as numpy.linalg.norm which contained a sub-module.

-and by performing necessary data transfers from GPU to CPU and back to GPU after getting result.
+I then had to implement a way to catch *args and **kwargs passed to the function.
+It was easy.
+Then I had to implement a way to search for method using previously prepared list in both CuPy and NumPy.
+And then calling that method with captured *args, **kwargs and by performing necessary data transfers from GPU to CPU and back to GPU after getting result.
 Then finally returning the result.
 I tested several functions with it.
 It seemed to work really well!

 In this process I learnt many things including Python’s awesome memory allocation methods, automatic garbage collection and Python giving same ids to special immutable objects.
 How cool is that!